Avelox Lawyers Reviewing Cases for Aortic Aneurysm, Aortic Dissection and Peripheral Neuropathy

 For years, Avelox and other fluoroquinolones have been known to increase the risk of tendon ruptures and retinal detachment, due to the degradation of collagen and other connective tissue.
 These same Avelox side effects may cause damage to the aorta, which is the main artery in the human body, providing blood from the heart.

-In October 2015, researchers highlighted the potential Avelox aortic aneurysm and dissection risks in a study published in the medical journal JAMA Internal Medicine, which found that users of fluoroquinolone antibiotics may face a two-fold increased risk of suffering these severe and potentially life-threatening injuries.
+Concerns about the Avelox aortic aneurysm and dissection risks was first highlighted in a study published in the medical journal JAMA Internal Medicine in October 2015, which found that users of fluoroquinolone antibiotics may face a two-fold increased risk of suffering these severe and potentially life-threatening injuries.

 - Aortic Aneurysm from Avelox occurs when the walls of the aorta weaken, resulting in an abnormal bulge as the pressure in the aorta causes the weakened area to balloon outward.